Moisei Beregovsky: Arrest, deportation, and final years

+Legacy

+Beregovsky's work should be viewed not only in the context of his fellow Soviet Jewish researchers like Kiselgof and Sofia Magid, but also in the longer tradition of such Eastern European Jewish musicologists and ethnographers such as Abraham Zevi Idelsohn, Joel Engel, S. An-sky, and Y.L.
+Cahan, of whom Beregovsky was often harshly critical.
+His collected materials and writings about Jewish folk music, analyzed with greater rigour than his predecessors, are invaluable and brought these genres to the attention of the wider world of ethnomusicology.
+Unfortunately as a result of Stalinist policy his research was repressed during his lifetime, and shifting priorities in later eras meant that it was largely neglected, although not as completely as the work of some of his contemporaries.
+Beregovsky's Jewish Folk Songs was published by a Moscow publisher Soviet Composer in 1962, and much later in 1987 it published Jewish Instrumental Folk Music, edited by Max Goldin.
+A selection of his work, including folk songs, klezmer music and essays, was translated into English and published by Mark Slobin as Old Jewish Folk Music in 1982.

-Beregovsky's archive of wax cylinders, many from the pre-WWI Jewish Ethnographic Expeditions directed by Sh.
-Ansky, was thought by many to have been destroyed during World War II, but was found to be in the Vernadsky National Library of Ukraine in Kyiv/Kiev in the 1990s.
+Beregovsky's archive of wax cylinders, many from the pre-WWI Jewish Ethnographic Expedition directed by S. An-sky, was thought by many to have been destroyed during World War II, but was found to be in the Vernadsky National Library of Ukraine in Kyiv in the 1990s.
 Some of Beregovsky's most significant work and collections have been published in English by American ethnomusicologist Mark Slobin, beginning in 1982 with Old Jewish Folk Music (University of Pennsylvania Press), followed by a more expansive volume in 2001 devoted to Beregovsky's study of the klezmer instrumental tradition, Jewish Instrumental Folk Music (Syracuse Univ Press), translated by Michael Alpert and Slobin, annotated by Alpert, and edited by Slobin, Robert Rothstein and Alpert.
 The latter has been reissued in a 2015 second edition, extensively revised by Kurt Bjorling with annotations by Bjorling and Alpert, including the restoration of an entire chapter of text missing in the 2001 edition.
 Beregovsky's collections of melodies have made their way into the repertoire of many current-day klezmer musicians, including recordings by Joel Rubin, Joshua Horowitz, Alicia Svigals, Pete Rushefsky, Brave Old World, and Veretski Pass.
 Anna Shternshis of the University of Toronto and Russian-American scholar/avant-bard Psoy Korolenko worked with Beregovsky's archive of song texts, with Shternshis spearheading the production of the 2018 album Yiddish Glory (61st Grammy-nominated).